 And what does this say about modern feminism?
 Does no one else see the irony in a feminist pop culture test claiming that women are only valuable to the feminist agenda if they’re in pairs?

 To once again clarify, this is not the Bechdel Test’s fault.
 The Bechdel Test was a satirical statement by a character in a comic book based on a conversation the author had with a friend.
 The purpose of the “test” was never to qualitatively analyze depictions of women in pop culture, but rather to point out how truly few movies manage to center women, rather than using women characters as set dressing to continue to center men, and feature more than one at a time.
 This is why this post is explicitly referring to the USE of the Bechdel “Test” and not the tenets in and of itself.

 Finally, the Bechdel Test discounts any non-romantic conversation between a man and a woman as non-progress.

 If a woman talks to a man about her job, her children, her fears, a war they’re both part of, the fate of the world, or her experience as a woman in a world made for men, how is that harming female representation in film?

 We should be celebrating movies that allow men and women to be friends, or even more than friends, if both characters are full, actual people.

-What will move us forward as a culture is not just randomly throwing in conversations between women about their periods, but, perhaps, making characters whose gender is not important to the plot female instead of the default “man,” or making characters whose whiteness is not required by the plot people of color.
+What will move us forward as a culture is not just randomly throwing in conversations between women about their periods, but, perhaps, making characters whose gender is not important to the plot women instead of the default “man,” or making characters whose whiteness is not required by the plot people of color.